WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-password-recovery-faq.md

 <img src="{% asset_path rackspace-email/rackspace-email-password-recovery-faq/1481.1b.png %}" width="414" height="273" />

-Warning: Once your password has been changed you will need to update the password on any device used to check this mailbox.
+**Warning:** After you have changed your password, update the password on any device used to check this mailbox.

 ### Why is Webmail asking for my mobile phone number?